mattyoung101/slingshot/docs/impl_details.md

 There's a Python script, `./scripts/remote_debugger.py` for interacting with this.

-The list of commands are defined at the bottom of `remote_debug.cpp`.
+The list of commands are defined at the bottom of `remote_debug.cpp`, and now you can also type `help` to see a list of all the commands.

 ## Indexing module
 Slingshot features a relatively competent, thread-safe (hopefully) indexing system.
 The basic purposes is to